 For highly academic families, the key decision factor is confidence in the improvement plan at GCSE and whether teaching quality feels consistent across subjects.
 Admission is also more nuanced than many local comprehensives due to the aptitude route for performing arts, so families should engage early with the admissions timeline.

 The academy is in a fresh-start phase, having opened in January 2025 and joined The Mossbourne Federation.
-Its sixth form outcomes sit around the middle of the England distribution, with 50% of A-level grades at A* to B in the available data, but GCSE indicators are weaker.
+Its sixth form outcomes are stronger in the current A-level dataset, with 60% of grades at A* to B, while GCSE indicators are not rankable in the current dataset.
 The most reliable way to judge fit is to attend an open event, ask about current improvements in teaching, and assess whether your child responds well to a structured culture.

 The academy is comprehensive, but it allocates up to 10% of its Year 7 intake by aptitude linked to performing arts, across Art and Textiles, Music, Dance and Drama.
 This route uses workshops and auditions, so families interested in it should follow the additional process described in the admissions information.

-In the available data, 50% of A-level grades are A* to B. The school’s A-level outcomes are ranked 1,336th in England and 1st locally in Stanford-le-Hope (FindMySchool ranking based on official data), placing it in line with the middle 35% of schools in England.
+In the available data, 60% of A-level grades are A* to B. The school’s A-level academic outcomes are ranked 578th in England, and it is 1st locally in Stanford-le-Hope for sixth-form outcomes (FindMySchool ranking based on official data).

 Yes, the academy has sixth form provision.
 External applications are commonly possible at sixth forms, but entry requirements and subject availability vary year by year.
 If you are applying from another school, ask for the minimum GCSE grade profile, subject-specific requirements, and how places are allocated if a course is oversubscribed.